Errox/NetflixApp/README.md

 ## Click to see setup wizzard large

-Don't worry about the red lines!
+Don't worry about the red IDE error lines!
 They are for decoration purposes only.

 ![Alt Text](https://imgur.com/pln7wL0.gif)